Digital Mindfulness in the Age of Technology

 As adults, we remember a time without the interrupting dings and buzzes of our cell phones.
-Still, it’s hard to ignore the impulse to check the message even when we know we shouldn’t: when we’re driving or when we’re eating dinner with our families, for example.
-It’s even harder to ignore the urge to pick up the cell phone when you’re a young adult who can’t remember life without one.
+Still, it’s hard to ignore the impulse to check the message even when we know we shouldn’t – when we’re driving or when we’re eating dinner with our families, for example.
+It’s even harder to ignore the urge to pick up the cell phone when you’re a teen or young adult who can’t remember life without one.

 Analog U helps young adults explore what it’s like to be human in a digital age.
-Analog U is unlike any other digital mindfulness app.
+Analog U is unlike other digital mindfulness apps.
 It is not a meditation or Internet blocking app.
-It also does not advocate for digital detox or phone avoidance.
+It does not advocate for digital detox or phone avoidance.

-Rather, Analog U embraces mobile technologies to help learners become more mindful of their digital interactions.
-For example, when the cell phone buzzes, Analog U gives young adults the tools to pause first and make a conscious choice to pick up the cell phone – or not.
+Rather, Analog U embraces mobile technologies to help users become more mindful of their digital interactions.
+For example, when the cell phone buzzes, Analog U gives teens and young adults the tools to pause first and make a conscious choice to pick up – or not.

-This mindful approach prepares learners to pause, observe the target language culture, and consider their own subjectivity – all of which are key features to developing intercultural competence and communicative proficiency, the very type of language learning we work to support.
+This mindful approach is also beneficial for language learners, preparing them to pause, observe the target language culture, and consider their own subjectivity.
+All are key features to developing intercultural competence and communicative proficiency, the very type of language learning we work to support.